-- data payload, thus the query agent could install some filters based on the received signature in the appropriate routers - "Duration": This indicates the validity period of a provided signature.
-Note that the query agent may independently set up the lifetime for the received signature rather than based on this payload. - 3) Answer message transmission: Fig. 4 shows the procedure of answer message transmission.
+3) Answer message transmission: Fig. 6 shows the procedure of answer message transmission.
 When B receives an answer message from C, it first checks if this is a replayed message by examining the "Sequence number" payload, S_B , just like the anti-replay window mechanism in IPSec.
-Then B reconstructs the cookie based on Equation 1 with IP addresses and related payloads as inputs.
+Then Breconstructs the cookie based on Equation 1 with IP addresses and related payloads as inputs.
 Note that the order of the source IP address and the destination IP address in the received answer message should be reversed when calculating the cookie.
 B accepts this answer message if the output matches with the "Cookie" payload, C_B , received or simply discards it otherwise.
 After the validation, B may update its knowledge and take further actions based on the received information.
-Furthermore, B decrypts the first encrypted query, $Q{A\rightarrow C}$ in this example and constructs an answer message for A based on, e.g. the "Content" payload and the "answer" payload, generated by C. When A receives $A{C \to A}$ from B, it follows the same procedure to verify the received answer message and takes the information into consideration if succeed.
+Furthermore, B decrypts the first encrypted query, $Q{A\rightarrow C}$ in this example and constructs an answer message for A based on, e.g. the "Content" payload and the "answer" payload, generated by C. When A receives $A{C \rightarrow A}$ from B, it follows the same procedure to verify the received answer message and takes the information into consideration if succeed.